 We receive information about a practitioner's practice, conduct, fitness, and competence from any person.
 We are contacted by other oral health practitioners, employers, organisations as well as patients.

 The Code of Health and Disability Services Consumers' Rights (the “Code”), grants a number of rights to all consumers of health and disability services in New Zealand, and places corresponding obligations on the providers of those services.

-Right 10 of the Code, clearly spells out that it is every patient’s right to complain about an oral health practitioner.
+Right 10 of the Code, clearly spells out that it is every patient’s right to complain about an oral health practitioner, in any form appropriate to the patient.
 A patient may make a complaint to:

 - the oral health practitioner or practitioners who provided the services complained of; and

 - any person authorised to receive complaints about the oral health practitioner; and

 - any other appropriate person, including -